jsmithIT/jsmithIT/README.md

 - 👋 Hi, I’m Jackie Smith, @jsmithIT.
 - 👀 I’m interested in IT and software development.
-- 🌱 I primarily work in Powershell and Java.
 - 📫 How to reach me: jsmithIT@outlook.com, https://www.linkedin.com/in/jackie-smith-99024b1a3

 <!---